iamyounix/msimagb460_tomahawk/Guide/USB Keyboard Wake/USB Keyboard Wake.md

 also includes an "If" statement that checks whether the operating system is Darwin (i.e., MacOS) using the _OSI ("Darwin") function.
 If the operating system is Darwin, the code enables the USBW device.
 Otherwise, the device is not enabled.
 Overall, this SSDT appears to be defining a device and method for managing the power state of a USB device, with the device and method being enabled only on MacOS.
+However, this SSDT require USBWakeFixup.kext to work.
  */
 DefinitionBlock ("", "SSDT", 2, "OSY86 ", "USBW", 0x00001000)
 {